exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 ## Migrations
 ### How do I migrate from Exasol 7 to Exasol 8?

-Due to the to the new architecture in Exasol 8, including the separation of the database software from the operating system, upgrading a version 7.1 cluster to version 8 using an update installation package is not feasible.
+Due to the to the new architecture in Exasol 8, including the separation of the database software from the operating system, upgrading a version 7.1 cluster to Exasol 8 using an update installation package is not feasible.
 Instead, a new installation and migration is required.

-In general, the migration procedure involves taking a backup of an existing database on version 7.1 and restoring this into a new installation running version 8.
+In general, the migration procedure involves taking a backup of an existing database on version 7.1 and restoring this into a new installation running Exasol 8.
 The downtime required for the update depends on several factors, such as the amount of data and nodes you have, network speed, and more.
 More information can be found in our [documentation](https://docs.exasol.com/db/latest/administration/aws/upgrade/migrate_71_v8.htm)

 ### Can I use my existing license for Exasol 8?
-Version 7.x licenses are not compatible with Version 8.
+Version 7.x licenses are not compatible with Exasol 8.
 Please contact us to obtain a new license file specifically for Version 8.

 ### Will Exasol help us migrate to Exasol 8?
 Exasol will help all customers have a smooth transition to Exasol 8.
-Customers who have booked "Platinum Support Level" or "Cluster Administration Service" will get this service complimentary and free or charge.
-For all others, Exasol is offering a "Exasol 8 Migration Service".
+Customers who have booked "Platinum Support Level" or "Cluster Administration Service" will get this service complimentary and free of charge.
+For all others, Exasol is offering an "Exasol 8 Migration Service".

 The “Exasol 8 Migration Service” comprises supporting tasks for the upgrade and migration from a supported Exasol version to the latest v8 and includes the following services during the project phase:
 * Project Management throughout the whole migration